 For resin casting, double-layer molds are of course super suitable.
 When working with epoxy resin, impressive, three-dimensional objects can be created, into which various materials such as stones, flowers or other objects can be cast.

-In addition to the materials already listed above for a simple mold, you will also need some modelling clay for two-part molds.
-With this you fill up the frame halfway.
+In addition to the materials already listed above for a simple mold, you will also need some modeling clay for two-part molds.
+With this, you fill-up the frame halfway.
 The surface must then be smoothed and the corners well lined.

 Now press half of the blank into the clay and fill the silicone into the frame.
 After hardening, the dough and the silicone mold are removed.
 The finished silicone mold is placed directly back into the frame.
 The blank is then placed in the previously made recess.
 In order to be able to separate the mold halves well from each other later on, you must now spread out the mold with Vaseline before pouring liquid silicone into the frame again.
 This silicone compound must also harden well.